Testing non-public methods from another project

 A testable method should be relatively self-contained.
 It should take a set of inputs and return any outputs without requiring or mutating any additional "global" state, so that you're testing just the behaviour of that method.

-You need to be able to call the method.
-This is easy if the method is static, or if it's on a public class that's easy to instantiate (i.e. no huge amount of build-up or tear-down should be required).
+, or if it's on a public class that's easy to instantiate (i.e. no huge amount of build-up or tear-down should be required).

 The method you're testing needs to be visible to your test project.
 What access modifier would let me make these already-static methods visible only within the main project and my test project?

-• A private method is inaccessible.
+method is inaccessible. - A

-• internal which would allow them to be "accessed by any code in the same assembly, but not from another assembly".
+which would allow them to be "accessed by any code in the same assembly, but not from another assembly".

-Luckily internal (Friend in Visual Basic) works with the InternalsVisibleTo attribute to allow you to specify a set of other assemblies which are allowed to access internal methods.
-This was as simple as adding a declaration to my main project - which I put in to AssemblyInfo.cs:
+in Visual Basic) works with the InternalsVisibleTo attribute to allow you to specify a set of other assemblies which are allowed to access internal

 [assembly:InternalsVisibleTo("My.Test.Project")]